iamprecieee/python-blockchain/WALLET_CRYPTOGRAPHY.md

 - 🌱 Deterministic wallets: One seed, many keys
 - 🎲 Non-deterministic wallets: Random key generation

-> For this project, we're building a non-custodial, deterministic wallet - because we like being in the driver's seat! 🎮
+> For this project, we're building a non-custodial, non-deterministic wallet - because we like being in the driver's seat! 🎮

 ## 2. Asymmetric Cryptography Fundamentals 🔑
 ### 2.1 Symmetric vs. Asymmetric Cryptography